ocf/mkdocs/docs/staff-docs/scripts/chpass.md

 ---
-title: chpass: reset a user's password
+title: "chpass: reset a user's password"
 ---

 The preferred way of changing passwords is to [[do it online|change_password]].